List of review-bombing incidents: 2020s

-Helldivers 2, which had been released in February 2024 and generally had high user reviews, was review bombed on Steam after Sony opted to require all players on Steam to link to a PlayStation Network account by the end of May 2024; Sony stated that this was necessary to assure the "safety and security" of the game's community and implement banning of griefing players, and that they had not implemented this at release due to technical issues.
+Helldivers 2, which had been released in February 2024 and generally had high user reviews, was review-bombed on Steam after Sony opted to require all players on Steam to link to a PlayStation Network account by the end of May 2024; Sony stated that this was necessary to ensure the "safety and security" of the game's community and implement banning of griefing players, and that they had not implemented this at release due to technical issues.
 Further, access to the PlayStation Network was not available to many regions where Steam is supported.
-While the developer Arrowhead Game Studios stated that players in these countries should not be affected by this requirement, Sony began to delist the game from these regions just prior to the mandatory date for account linking.
+While the developer Arrowhead Game Studios stated that players in these countries should not be affected by this requirement, Sony began to delist the game from these regions just before the mandatory date for account linking.
 As a result, over 200k negative reviews were left for the game within 48 hours of Sony's announcement, a combination of the unavailability of a solution for those affected regions, and concerns related to the security of the PlayStation Network.
 Within a few days, Sony announced that from the negative feedback that they would currently not be going forward with the account linking plans, and work with Arrowhead to find alternate solutions for player protection.
 Following this decision, a community-driven effort was made to reverse the review bombing by having users remove their negative reviews.

-In June 2024, Team Fortress 2 players review bombed the game on Steam in protest of developer Valve's perceived negligence of the game after bot accounts had been disrupting the player experience since early 2020.
+In June 2024, Team Fortress 2 players review-bombed the game on Steam in protest of developer Valve's perceived negligence of the game after bot accounts had been disrupting the player experience since early 2020.
 The review bomb caused the game's overall recent review rating to drop to "Overwhelmingly Negative".

+Mario Kart World was review-bombed on Metacritic after the release of version 1.1.2 on June 25, 2025, which drew significant backlash after it made the "Random" option for selecting the next course online select unpopular connecting tracks (commonly called intermissions).
+As a result, the game’s user score dropped from 8.3 to as low as 7.0 within days of the update, making it go from "generally favorable" to "mixed or average."
+It has not recovered since.

-Upon its release in October 2025, Pokémon Legends: Z-A was review bombed on Metacritic due to factors such as the price, the quality of the visuals, lack of voice acting, and the size of the map.
-The review bomb caused the game's overall review rating to drop as low as 4.3, making it the second lowest reviewed mainline Pokémon game behind Pokémon Scarlet and Violet.
+Upon its release in October 2025, Pokémon Legends: Z-A was review-bombed on Metacritic due to factors such as the price, the quality of the visuals, lack of voice acting, the size of the map, and the general poor quality of the Pokémon games on the Nintendo Switch.
+The review bomb caused the game's overall review rating to drop as low as 4.3 indicating "generally unfavorable" reviews, making it the second lowest reviewed mainline Pokémon game behind Pokémon Scarlet and Violet.